BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs-2.md

 Before building any pages it pays to step back and think about:
 - where does your content come from?
 - how often does your content change?
-- how much does a page depend on certain content?
+- how much of a page depends on certain content?

 How often your content changes and how much of a page depends on that content will change whether you want to implement the page via Static Site Generation (SSG), Server Side Rendering (SSR), or some combination of those mixed with client side rendering (CSR).